univec-ai/postvec/web/docs/install/docker.md

 CREATE EXTENSION postvec CASCADE;
 ```

-Include `analytics` in `POSTVEC_DATABASES` and recreate the container (or
+Include `analytics` in `POSTVEC_DATABASES` and recreate the container, or pass
-pass `-c postvec.database=...` yourself).
-Restart is required: the database
+`-c postvec.database=...`.
+Restart is required because the database list is
-list is POSTMASTER.
+POSTMASTER.

 ## Diagnose inside the image